rahafog/Kasm/README.md

 # Kasm
-This project aims to deploy a Kasm workspace on Azure Vm to get access to the containerized desktops and applications.
+This project aims to deploy a Kasm workspace on Azure Vm to get access to the streaming containerized apps and desktops

 To start this project